HTDE: OOO Baby, with Andy Samberg, Kate McKinnon, and U.S. Poet Laureate Ada Limón

 I did recently, I have a red, there's a red stain on one of my off-white t-shirts.

-But the the red stain is dead center in the back.
+But the red stain is is dead center in the back.

 And